Biographies Characteristics Analysis

 Physics

-"for outstanding services in joint investigations of the phenomena of radiation".
+"for outstanding services in joint research into radiation phenomena."

 Henryk Sienkiewicz